segment-boneyard/nightmare/Readme.md

 For a more in-depth description, see [the full callbacks list for phantomjs](https://github.com/ariya/phantomjs/wiki/API-Reference-WebPage#callbacks-list).

 #### .screenshot(path)
 Saves a screenshot of the current page to the specified `path`.
 Useful for debugging.
-Note the path must include the file extension.
-Supported formats include .png, .gif and .jpeg.
+The output is always a `png`.

 #### .pdf(path, options)
 Saves a PDF with A4 size pages of the current page to the specified `path`.
 Options are [here](http://electron.atom.io/docs/v0.30.0/api/browser-window/#webcontents-printtopdf-options-callback).